 Instead of waiting for the indicator to be pulled under, watching the indicator for any slight change in movement is what should be happening.
 A slight bump, hesitation, or stop means to set the hook.
-(And, by the way, setting the hook is as simple as lifting the rod tip a bit.
+(And setting the hook is as simple as lifting the rod tip a bit.
 It doesn’t take more than that.)

 The Subtlety of the Drift